How To Work Out Your Home Buying Budget

 Your down payment amount

 This is the amount of money you have saved to this point and will use as your lump sum deposit for the house.
 All mortgages require a down payment as a sign of your commitment to the investment.
-No money down options might be available but expect to pay higher rates and unfavorable terms.
+No money down options might be available but expect to pay higher rates and unfavourable terms.

 Using this information, the calculator will chew the numbers and provide you with a suitable budget.
 Usually, it’s in the form of a maximum spend amount.
 You’ll want to keep this number as the backbone of your home-hunt, as attempting to buy a home above your recommended affordable budget is going to come with significant risks.